 |Home||Team News||Crew-911||Schedule||Registration||Pictures||Resources||About Us!||FAQ|

 An Advanced Fundamentals class and an Instructor Class were added in 1994 and the first Fundamentals of Kayaking class was added in 1996 as well as program changes to accommodate our LDS Scouts.
 American Red Cross Basic Water Rescue and Small Craft Safety Classes were added in 1998 along with the Texas Parks and Wildlife Department Boater Basics program.
-We now have Troops, Posts and Ships attending from all over our Council and neighboring Councils.
-The Deer Lake Canoe Clinic is available to all registered Boy Scouts, Venture Scouts, and leaders.
-Girl Scouts are welcome too.
-Since 1992, over 2,500 Scouts and Scouters have attended the Deer Lake Canoe Clinic.
+The program hosted Troops, Posts and Ships attending from all over our Council and neighboring Councils.
+The Deer Lake Canoe Clinic was available to all registered Boy Scouts, Venture Scouts, and leaders.
+Girl Scouts were welcomed too.
+From 1992 to 2014, over 4,000 Scouts and Scouters attended the Deer Lake Canoe Clinic.

-Most Scouters agree that adult supervision is the single most important requirement for any BSA aquatic activity… Qualified Adult Supervision is especially important for all afloat activities.
-The Sam Houston Area Council, in accordance with safety policies established by our National Organization, requires that all aquatic and afloat activities be conducted in strict accordance with the eight points of Safe Swim Defense and the nine points of Safety Afloat.
-The first point of each is Qualified Adult Supervision.
+Most Scouters agree that adult supervision is the single most important requirement for any BSA aquatic activity.
+Qualified Adult Supervision is especially important for all afloat activities.
+The Sam Houston Area Council, in accordance with safety policies established by our National Organization, requires that all aquatic and afloat activities be conducted in accordance with the current requirements listed in The Guide to Safe Scouting.
+Supplemental adult training is no longer required.

 The Northern Branch Office Scout Training Team provides American Red Cross